spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 ~~~~~~~~~~~~~~~~~~~

 To add new parameter values for an entity, just fill the empty row of the *Parameter value* table.
-Enter the name of the class under *entity_class_name*, the name of the entity under *entity_byname*,
+Enter the name of the class under *class*, the name of the entity under *entity byname*,
-the name of the parameter under *parameter_name*, and the name of the alternative under *alternative_name*.
+the name of the parameter under *parameter name*, and the name of the alternative under *alternative*.
 Optionally, you can also specify the parameter value right away under the *value* column.
 The database where
 the value will be added to is displayed in the last column of the table (if multiple databases open at once).
 To display a list of available entity classes, entities, parameters, or alternatives, just start typing or
 double click under the appropriate column.
-The parameter value is added when the background of the cells under
+The parameter value is added when the row "jumps" to the existing values table above and the background of the cells under
-*entity_class_name* and *database* become gray.
+*class* and *database* become gray.

 .. note:: To add parameter values for an entity, the entity doesn't have to exist beforehand.
-   If the entity in question is one dimensional, you can just type in a new name into the cell under *entity_byname*.
+   If the entity in question is one dimensional, you can just type in a new name into the cell under *entity byname*.
    If the entity in question has more dimensions, you can specify any valid combination of elements by double
-   clicking the cell, which opens up the *Select elements* -dialog.
+   clicking the cell, which opens up the *Select elements* dialog.
 In both cases, the specified entity will be
    created if it doesn't yet exist.

 From **Pivot View**